 Why would I want to serve on the CAC?

-When you serve on the CAC, you help make your community better by sharing your point of view and providing advice to the Willamette Health Council.
-You will have a chance to advocate for solutions that support health and well-being in the region.
+When you serve on the CAC, you help make your community better by sharing your point of view and advice to the WHC.
+You will have a chance to advocate for programs that support health and well-being in the region.
 You may also learn and grow as a leader in your community.

 What would I do as a CAC member?

-- Learn about health care benefits provided by the Oregon Health Plan.
+- Learn about health care benefits covered by the OHP

-- Suggest ways to improve health care services in Marion & Polk counties.
+- Suggest ways to improve health care services in Marion and Polk Counties

-- Oversee the Community Health Assessment and Community Health Improvement Plan processes.
+- Help with the Community Health Assessment (CHA) & Community Health Improvement Plan (CHIP) processes

-- Provide direction and guidance to the Willamette Health Council about investments in programs and services that may improve health and well-being.
+- Provide guidance to the WHC about investments in programs and services that may improve community members’ health and well-being

 How much time would it take?

-- CAC members attend one (1) meeting per month that lasts about two (2) hours.
+- CAC members attend one (1) meeting per month that lasts approximately two (2) hours.

-- CAC members may volunteer to also serve on the Willamette Health Council Board, Clinical Advisory Panel or another sub-committee which would require additional time and effort.
+- CAC members may volunteer to also serve on the WHC Board of Directors (pending approval), Clinical Advisory Panel (CAP), Community Impact Committee (CIC), and/or sub-committees which would require additional time and effort.

 What kind of support do you offer CAC members?

-- If you need help with transportation we may help you coordinate rides.
+- If you need help with transportation, we may be able help you coordinate rides or reimburse bus tickets.

-- We can also help with language interpretation.
+- We can also help with language interpretation and document translation.

 How do I join the CAC?